reedes/vim-quotable/README.markdown

   augroup END
   ```

-That will ensure that only buffers of the filetypes you specify will get the
+That will ensure that only buffers of the file types you specify will get
-capabilities offered by this plugin.
+the capabilities offered by this plugin.

 Alternatively, you can place the following in your
 `~/.vim/after/ftplugin/markdown.vim`: